Spectra of magnetic turbulence in a relativistic plasma: Introduction

 Numerical studies indicate that particle energization crucially depends on the properties of relativistic plasma turbulence itself.
 Recent numerical and phenomenological consideration suggests that initially ultrarelativistic large-scale (outer-scale) turbulent fluctuations tend to become mildly relativistic in a few turnover times, whereas most of the energy of large-scale fluctuations is converted into thermal energy of plasma particles so that plasma temperature becomes ultrarelativistic.
 Moreover, the magnetic fluctuations exhibit Kolmogorov-like power-law spectra, bearing some similarity with the non-relativistic case \cite[e.g.,][]{vega2021,zhdankin2018c,comisso2019}.

-Let us assume that a plasma is immersed in a uniform background magnetic field ${\bf B}_0$ and denote the typical (rms) strength of magnetic fluctuations as $\delta B_0$.
-The magnetization parameter related to the magnetic guide field is $\sigma={B_0^2}/{(4\pi n \gamma m c^2)}$, where $n$ is the average number density of plasma particles, $m$ is their mass (ions in an ion-electron plasma), and $\gamma$ is the typical gamma factor of their thermal distribution.
-In this work, we concentrate on the regime $\sigma \gg 1$ and $B_0 \gg \delta B_0$.
+Let us assume that a plasma is immersed in a uniform background magnetic field ${\bf B}_0$ and denote the typical (rms) strength of magnetic fluctuations as $\delta B_0$. {The magnetization parameter related to the magnetic guide field, characterizes the ratio of the magnetic energy to the kinetic energy of plasma particles.
+In the relativistic case, it may be estimated as $\sigma \sim {B_0^2}/{(4\pi n \gamma m c^2)}$, where $n$ is the average number density of plasma particles, $m$ is their mass, and $\gamma$ is the typical gamma factor of their thermal distribution.} In this work, we concentrate on the regime $\sigma \gg 1$ and $B_0 \gg \delta B_0$.
 This may correspond to the case when a strong guide field is imposed by external sources (e.g, magnetoshperes), or when a small subregion of a turbulent domain is considered where magnetic fluctuations are much smaller than the mean magnetic field.

 Recent numerical and analytical studies of relativistic plasma turbulence using magnetohydrodynamic (MHD) approximation suggested analogies with the non-relativistic case, such as the description in terms of the Elsasser fields, the similarities in the power-law exponents of the spectra of magnetic fluctuations, and the existence of dynamic alignment between magnetic and velocity fields \cite[][]{tenbarge2021,chernoglazov2021}.
 It was also noted that the relative magnitude of the electric field fluctuations in this case exceeds that of the kinetic fluctuations \cite[][]{vega2021,chernoglazov2021}.